ManagedFreeScout/mfsessentials/README.md

 **GitHub:** https://github.com/ManagedFreeScout/mfsessentials
 **Namespace:** `Modules\MFSEssentials`

-Standalone module, unrelated to CfsAssist (AI features) or MSTeamsFS/MSTeamsSso (Teams SSO).
+Standalone module, unrelated to CfsAssist (AI features) or MSTeamsFS (Teams SSO).
 No licensing, no settings page.
 On the GitHub auto-update pipeline as of v1.1.1 (see Distribution section below).